 Is Omega-3 the same as fish oil?
 Because fish oil is an excellent source of the omega-3s EPA and DHA, sometimes the names are used interchangeably.
-But all seafood contain the omega-3s EPA and DHA in varying amounts.
+But all seafood and even algae contain the omega-3s EPA and DHA in varying amounts.

-These polyunsaturated and monounsaturated fats are the healthy fats that you should focus on daily.
-Try to avoid saturated fats and trans fats like butter, shortening and lard.3
+These polyunsaturated and monounsaturated fats are the healthy fats that you should focus on daily, and you should limit or avoid saturated fats and trans fats like butter, shortening and lard.3

 Omega 3 Sources and Benefits